porttack/porttack.com/slv/2023-24/symposium.md

 #### Guest Speakers

 We may have guest speakers from time-to-time.
 It is important for students to be on their best behavior. 😊

+## For Parents/Guardians

+While I'm a new teacher, I've taught some of this curriculum previously at SLVUSD.
+There is an assiciated parenting book called [Raising Humans in a Digital World: Helping Kids Build a Healthy Relationship with Technology](https://www.cyberwise.org/book) by Diana Graber.
+You can read more about why this curriculum was selected in the [Cultivating Digital Citizenship: Empowering Our Children in a Connected World](/2020/01/01/cybercivics.html) blog post.

+If you are a parent working in a technology field we're discussing in this symposium or any other classes I'm teaching, I'd love to hear from you.
+While high school students don't want parents in their classes the way they did in elementary school, they still need us and want to learn from our life experiences.

 ## 🎯 Course Objectives - Tech Symposium 🚀💻